 This is the most important question to ask since you won’t be able to lodge an application without those 120 points we mentioned.

-It doesn’t matter if you’ve done some research or none, you’ll find the answer you’re looking for in these questions:
+It doesn’t matter if you’ve done some research or none, you’ll find the answers you’re looking for right here:

 - How does INZ qualify a ‘partner’?

 - How do we prove our partnership is ‘genuine’?

 - When do I make my visa application?

 - Does this visa allow me to work?